billjadhav2003/Supplychain-management-using-blockchain/README.md

-Supply Chain Management Project using Blockchain - RUSHABH GUNJAL
+Supply Chain Management Project using Blockchain

 As part of an advanced project, I developed a Supply Chain Management system leveraging blockchain technology to enhance transparency, security, and efficiency in tracking goods from origin to destination.
 Key aspects of the project included: